We resumed in-person worship services on Sunday, June 7, 2020.

 First, we may never get back to “normal” as we remember it.
 “What” we do and “why” we do it doesn’t change; “how” we do what we do, however, must always be subject to change.
 And since the world has changed, we must determine our “how” in the world as it is, not as it was.
 That’s probably not what most people mean when they ask, “When will we get back to normal?”
 Fair enough.
 Still, expectations are important, because unfulfilled expectations are often the cause for disappointment and conflict.

 So, when will we get back to normal?
 That’s a great question.
-We’re confident that we will not physically gather in May, but we are still hoping to begin gathering again in June.
-That said, social distancing strains our ability to utilize our worship space and maintain six-foot distances between family units.
+Social distancing guidelines strain our ability to utilize our worship space and maintain six-foot distances between family units.

 We ask for continued patience and flexibility as we seek out the best path for getting “back to normal” with our worship gatherings.
-Circumstances are changing so rapidly; a lot can happen during May.
-And we expect to gain clarity as we move through this month.
+Circumstances are changing so rapidly; a lot can happen in a short period of time and we expect to gain clarity as we move through this epidemic.
 We’ll keep you updated.

 What about Connection Groups?

 Connection groups are now meeting in-person.
 Check the church calendar for the most up-to-date info.

 Will we have activities for preschoolers and children upon our return to “Sunday Services”?

 Right now, we are offering a limited children's ministry program consisting ofpreschool worship and nursery on a limited basis in the 10:30 am service only.
 (5 children per class - first-come-first served)What about our older members and those with vulnerable health conditions?
 What if they’re afraid to return so soon or have been advised against doing so?